 Pros of marijuana legalization in Canada

 The legalization of marijuana would result in a reduced black-market network in Canada.
 Currently, there is a ban still in place on the drug.
 This has not, however, prevented people from using it.
-Statistically, it is approximated that about 15% of the population uses marijuana on a regular basis.
+Statistically, it is approximated that about 15% of the population uses medical marijuana on a regular basis.
 What does this mean?
 It is an indicator that even though there is a blanket ban on it, there is still some way in which marijuana circulates through the backstreets.
-Its legalization would therefore result in opening up the lid over what has been one of the worst kept secrets in the country - there is a booming marijuana black-market.
+Its marijuana legalization would therefore result in opening up the lid over what has been one of the worst kept secrets in the country - there is a booming marijuana black-market.
 While at first, it would result in increased usage by Canadians, the frequency would soon level off and the initial craze will wane, just as is the case with alcohol.

-It would also bring to the fore new businesses that would be taxed and hence contribute even further to the economic development of Canada.
+It would also bring to the fore new businesses that would be more tax revenue and hence contribute even further to the economic development of Canada.
 Currently, this is not possible as the authorities simply assume that the business is illegal and hence, cannot be taxed.
 It is more like a case of burying one’s head in the sand, like the proverbial ostrich.
 By acknowledging the business, its taxation would in turn bring more revenue for the local authorities and the central government than the current state where nothing is being collected but a lot is made.
 As a result, it would have positive effects on the economy of Canada.

-Cons of marijuana legalization in Canada
+Cons of legalizing marijuana in Canada

-The legalization of pot, as marijuana is also called, raises concerns for the military.
+Marijuana legalization, as marijuana is also called, raises concerns for the military.
 This is especially related to the issue of workplace safety.
 It is still unknown, how such legalization will impact on the safety of the soldiers at the workplace.
 These are individuals who spend most of their time handling weapons and carrying out duties that call for a lot of focus and commitment, such as search and rescue missions.
 The prospect of having a soldier smoking cannabis plants while at the workplace offers a headache for the entire military management.
 Similarly, the police would also face the same challenge.
 Will they have to step back a bit when it comes to law enforcement, especially when it comes to medical cannabis users?
-The legalization would definitely call for a paradigm change in the entire security system.
+Marijuana legalization would definitely call for a paradigm change in the entire security system.

 The other disadvantage is that it will significantly affect education.
 For example, while alcohol has a legal age that one has to attain for usage, weed doesn’t.
 Will it also take up the drinking age and use it as the formal ‘weed smoking’ age?
 It is therefore something that is going to call for the passage of additional laws geared towards the control of marijuana usage.